jinyoungsul/jinyoungsul.github.io/_posts/2021-07-05-HackerRank-SQL-Aggregation1.md

+---
+title : HackerRank-Aggregation-Revising Aggregations - The Count Function

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-07-05'

+---

-﻿# Revising Aggregations - The Count Function
+# Revising Aggregations - The Count Function

 Query a _count_ of the number of cities in **CITY** having a _Population_ larger than 100,000.